 1. Go whale watching

-You are also likely to spot dolphins, penguins, and seabirds from the boat.
-You will be treated to a full commentary from your knowledgeable guide on the way to the whales and you will learn so much about the whales and why they make their way to Kaikoura.
+You’re also likely to spot dolphins, penguins, and seabirds right from the boat.
+At the same time, you’ll be treated to a full commentary from your knowledgeable guide, learning all about the whales and why they make their way to Kaikoura.
+Tickets for this experience cost $165 NZD per person and can be booked online here with free cancellation, so no worries if you change your mind or dates.

-Important to note – if you don’t see a whale on this tour, the operators will give you 80% of your money back!
+Important to note: If you don’t see a whale on this tour, many of the whale watching tour operators will give you 80% of your money back!

 2. See New Zealand Fur Seals

-One of the main reasons tourists visit Kaikoura is to see fur seals in the wild.
-In fact, I think there may be more fur seals than people in Kaikoura – there are just so many of them!
-One of the best places to see fur seals in Kaikoura is on the Kaikoura Peninsula Walkway, a 2-hour return walk that starts at the South Bay car park and finishes at Kean Bay.
+Aside from the incredible whales, one of the main reasons tourists visit Kaikoura is to see fur seals in the wild.
+In fact, I think there may be more fur seals than people in Kaikoura — there are just so many of them!
+One of the best places to see fur seals in Kaikoura is on the Kaikoura Peninsula Walkway, a 2-hour return walk that starts at the South Bay Car Park and finishes at Kean Bay.

 Kaikoura Marine Resting Area is again another great seal-spotting viewpoint.
-The surrounding scenery is breathtaking too, with the bright blue Pacific Ocean in stark contrast to the snow-capped Kaikoura Ranges mountains.
+The surrounding scenery is breathtaking, too, with the bright blue Pacific Ocean in stark contrast to the snow-capped mountains of the Kaikoura Ranges.

 From this prime vantage point, you may even spot whales in the ocean between the months of October to March, so be sure to take a zoom lens for your camera to snap an awesome photo.
 Kaikoura Marine Resting Area is a 20-minute drive from Kaikoura town via State Highway 1 (SH1).